-Keep Calm — They’re Responsible Workaholics
+Keep Calm — They’re Responsible WORKAHOLICS

 Embrace the New Technology — Old Keys won’t Open New Doors

-Similar Generation: You probably have your smart phone right now.
+Similar Generation: You probably have your smartphone right now.
 Being active with your social media makes a difference.
-Your boss is a millennial, most likely he will be expecting an add from his workmates, specially if you are engaged in his daily operations.
+Your boss is a millennial, most likely he will be expecting an add from his workmates, especially if you are engaged in his daily operations.
 But most employees regularly complain their Mondays or their bosses on Facebook, and the problem is that; they do not connect on social media, or even consult their boss before they post their problems with the company or their supervisor on social media.

 Be a Team-Player — We’re Better Together

 You may just want to get to your boss’ side and do your job pretty well.
-These millennial boss has a fast concept rate because of the trends.
-We all know that trends has a short life span, leaving us with nothing but short deadlines.
-If you can deliver beyond expectation, they will surely be fond of you.
+This millennial boss has a fast concept rate because of the trends.
+We all know that trends have a short life span, leaving us with nothing but short deadlines.
+If you can deliver beyond expectations, they will surely be fond of you.
 Remember, millennials love doing other things than work, so efficiency is the key.
 The better we work together, the earlier we can complete a project.
 Both of you will still have time doing other things such as personal or even catch up with friends socializing.

 Finally: Don’t be an asshole.
 This final word should be applied even your boss is not a millennial.
 If your boss is great with everyone, don’t take advantage of it or even take them for granted.
 Even if they do reply a ‘K‘ or a ‘Thumbs-Up Icon‘, end the conversation with a real statement.